 If you can't win, cheat.
 Hell, cheat anyway.
 That's how the saying goes, right?
 Whether you choose to apply that saying to Pokémon Go is up to you.
-Some people prefer to earn their rewards honestly, through hard work and determination.
-If that's you, I commend you for that.
-Stop here and go check out my Pokémon Go tips and tricks instead.
-But, if you'd rather get your rewards however possible, here's how people are hacking and cheating their way to the top!
+It's worth noting that hacking and cheating can get your account banned.
+If that doesn't deter you, here's how people are hacking and cheating their way to the top!

 Warning: Pokémon Go cheats that can get your account banned

 There are some Pokémon Go cheats and hacks that are expressly against Niantic's terms of service (ToS).
 People do them, and they seem to work, which is frustrating, so more people start doing them, and it creates a vicious cycle.
 They can also get you banned.
 Bans come in waves every month or so, but now they've also been joined by "slashing," which puts a line across illegitimately gained Pokémon and makes them useless in Gym and Raid Battles.